 Four decades later, French chef and TV host Raymond Oliver started to consult with French airline UTA on its inflight meal service.
 In 1973, Oliver began reformulating UTA’s meals by increasing the salt, sugar, cream, and fat in recipes created in inflight kitchens, “and the improvement was recognized immediately,” Foss writes.

 Since then, celebrity chefs have dispensed their kitchen know-how to airlines, including more recent collaborations between Gordon Ramsay and Singapore Airlines and Daniel Boulud and Air France.
-On the flip side, the late Anthony Bourdain drew the line at promoting airplane food.

 The flight of the Concorde